anilzen/anilzen.github.io/content/post/2022/jealous-of-fish/index.md

 [^1]: To get the disk model, just replace $d\sigma^2$ with $d\theta^2$.
-[^2]: The fish could, in principle, find out that they do live in hyperbolic space by making local measurements of curvature.
+[^2]: The fish could, in principle, find out that they do live in hyperbolic space by making local measurements of *intrinsic* curvature.